Based on The Cornell Book of Cats Nutrition Information*

 (To see calculations for a variety of common cat foods, click here.)

-- Read the "Guaranteed Analysis" statement on the package of cat food, and use the yellow
+- Read the "Guaranteed Analysis" statement on the package of cat food, and use the *yellow* boxes to enter

 the protein, fat, fiber, and moisture percentages from the